Key takeaways

 3. The type of loan you’ll need

-If your credit needs some work, then going for a secured loan may be the better option.
+If your credit needs work, a secured loan may be the better option.
 Secured loans tend to be easier to qualify for and offer lower interest rates than unsecured loans.
 However, if you default on the loan, you could lose the boat or any other asset that was used as collateral.

-Unsecured loans are better suited for those with good-to-excellent credit and strong financials — or those who have a co-signer that meets these criteria, as they can secure the most favorable terms.
-If you fall behind on payments with an unsecured loan, the lender can’t seize any assets from you.
-But your credit will still be affected by the default.
+If you fall behind on payments with an unsecured loan, the lender can’t seize any assets from you unless they take you to court.
+However, your credit will still be affected by the default.

 4. The total cost of owning a boat

 This shouldn’t come as a surprise, but the cost of the boat itself is just part of the equation.
 Yearly boat maintenance costs are equal to 10 percent of the total cost of the boat.
-So, if you have a $40,000 boat that comes down to $4,000 a year.
+So, if you have a $40,000 boat, that’s about $4,000 a year.

-You’ll also have to pay insurance.
-Boat insurance rates are about 1.5 percent of the boat’s insured value.
+You’ll also have to pay for insurance.
+Boat insurance rates are about 1 percent to 5 percent of the boat’s insured value.

 Other costs to factor in include: